cloud-gov/product/.github/ISSUE_TEMPLATE/conmon-1-deliver.md

    ..hostnames or number of impacted hosts
 ```
 The items left-aligned are ones that we're in last months' report but are now fixed, the next indent are those that are new (present now, absent last month), and the third indent are present in both months' scans (persisting issues)
+* Run `nessus_csv` to generate the `MM.csv` file
+* Copy the new `.txt` and the CSV files to [Google Drive](https://drive.google.com/drive/folders/1A4jVPmlnO2KHiSFVFxfp4Gp2nl5CFGPD) for the other team members to processing

+Be sure to:

+* Review the RDS scans:
+  - cd to the directory with the RDS compliance scans,
+  - run `../../../bin/parse-rds.sh`
+  - if there are version out-of-date findings, see latest version in AWS with:
+    - `aws rds describe-db-engine-versions --output=table --engine postgres --engine-version X.Y`
+* Review the Compliance scans:
+  * No good parsing yet, review manually

+## Google Drive processing

+### Process the Nessus and Zap `_work.txt` and CSV file

+* Review the findings and compare them to the Google Sheets vulnerability tracker
 * Move the fixed items to Done in the vulnerability tracker, updating the status date
 * Add the new items
   * run function (from `conmon.sh`) `nessus_csv`
   * paste CSV output into vulnerability tracker, then use the `Data` menu to convert to `Split Text to Columns`
   * fix up the entry
   * copy down the formula for Column M, "Scheduled Completion Date", to generate the due date based on severity

+### Manage the POA&Ms, Inventory, and ConMon Summary

 * Any Java and Tomcat findings will require work outside our normal stemcell patching.
 See [closed issues in the private repository](https://github.com/cloud-gov/private/issues?q=is%3Aissue+is%3Aopen+in%3Atitle+OpenJDK+OR+Java+OR+Tomcat) for examples
-* Use the `prep_zap` function for ZAP scan consolidation
-  * Likewise, work through the `MM.zap_work` file
+* Work through the `MM.zap_work.txt` file produced by `prep_zap`, above
-  * Mostly ignore the Low findings
+* Pay special attention to the High and Moderate findings
 * Move fixed issues from Open to Closed tabs.
 Be sure to
   * Update the Status Date
   * Update the Supporting Documents, unless routine stemcell patch covered by the scan output

-Be sure to
-* Review the RDS scans:
-  - cd to the directory with the RDS compliance scans,
-  - run `../../../parse-rds.sh`
-  - if there are version out-of-date findings, see latest version in AWS with:
-    - `aws rds describe-db-engine-versions --output=table --engine postgres --engine-version X.Y`
-* Review the Compliance scans:
+* Review the Inventory
-  * No good parsing yet, review manually
+  * Update RDS postgres versions if necessary

 * Address all gravely late POA&Ms
   * Go to the [POA&M Dashboard](https://docs.google.com/spreadsheets/d/1Of4psOutBmZHVekV-_n_CuG8lOqbdpmrSQQJeSwobm0/edit#gid=232277195)
   * For each 90+day late POA&M, be sure to update the Milestone Changes filed